AdobeDocs/certification.en/help/certifications/aa/aa-e-business.md

 * The ability to translate business requirements into metrics or KPIs
 * The ability to build and interpret reports
 * The ability to communicate results and can propose a course of action based on analysis of reports
-* Helped clients understand how to extract/pull the information they want (e.g. help them define their business questions)
+* Helped clients understand how to extract/pull the information they want (for example, help them define their business questions)
-* An understanding how the technology works and understands a client's implementation (e.g. where the data sits, how it can be collected, how it is tracked) from a functional standpoint
+* An understanding how the technology works and understands a client's implementation (for example, where the data sits, how it can be collected, how it is tracked) from a functional standpoint
 * At least one year of [!DNL Adobe Analytics] hands-on experience
 * A basic understanding of how digital analytics is filtering/structuring data
 * An awareness of the integration of [!DNL Adobe Analytics] with other Adobe solutions